jdpellet/rillgen2d/README.md

 ### Starting the GUI

-Once the appropriate Python environment has been created, you can start the GUI
+Once the appropriate Python environment has been created, you can start the GUI from the Terminal or Command Prompt:

 ```
-# check your python version (should be 3.7.*)
+# check your python version (should be 3.9.*)
 python3 --version

 # start the UI